 - Fallback Rate

-The Multi-Carrier Shipping Plugin for WooCommerce provides real-time shipping rates of FedEx, UPS, USPS, Stamps USPS and DHL Express shipping carriers.
-You can create business rules based on various parameters such as the shipping class, product category, rates based on weight, item quantity and price.
+The WooCommerce Multi-Carrier Shipping Plugin provides real-time shipping rates of FedEx, UPS, USPS, Stamps USPS, and DHL Express shipping carriers.
+You can create business rules based on various parameters such as the shipping class, product category, rates based on weight, item quantity, and price.